 Facilitators: David Nancarrow

-David has worked for the last 15 years in a range of counselling and professional roles.
-David has had extensive experience working in the Education Department
+David has worked for the last 17 years in a range of professional roles.
+He has extensive experience in working with the Education Department and working

-assisting in school social behaviours and anger management counselling.
-As a mediator in Family Law, David saw clients with high levels of conflict,
+with school social behaviours and anger management counselling.
+As a mediator, David has worked with clients who had high levels of conflict, domestic

-domestic violence and relationship breakdowns.
-This led David to develop the ‘Core Value’ therapy for anger management, conflict and mental health
+violence and relationship breakdowns.
+This led him to develop the ‘Core Value’ therapy for anger management, conflict and mental health issues.

-issues.
-He has spoken at several Men’s Health conferences around Australia about the success of this therapy.
-David is also passionate about delivering
+He has spoken several times at the Australian International Mental Health Conferences about the success of this therapy.
+He is passionate about delivering

-attend school.
 As a child consultant David specialized in symbol and sand tray therapy for children of separated families.
-David’s Journey took him
+He has managed a Mental Illness organisation

-on to manage a Mental Health organisation which utilized the Boston Model of Recovery for mentally ill clients.
-Lastly David is the author of two books, ‘What’s for Tea Dad’, a fun interactive
+which utilized the Boston Model of Recovery for mentally ill clients.
+Also, he is the author of two books, ‘What’s for Tea Dad’, a fun interactive